 - Pour the cake batter into the pan and bake on center rack for 33 to 35 minutes or until a toothpick inserted comes out clean.
 Let cool in the pan.

 - When ready to frost, melt the butter in a medium size microwave-safe bowl.
 Add the chopped chocolate and stir until it is almost fully melted.
 Microwave at 50% power for another 30 seconds and stir until chocolate is fully melted.
 Scrape into a large mixing bowl.
 Stir in the ROOM TEMPERATURE sour cream and vanilla.
 Add the powdered sugar 1 cup at a time and beat with an electric mixer until smooth and creamy.
-For thinner frosting, add a little milk.
+Note: Make sure to add 1 cup at a time and taste test after the first 2 cups.
+You may not want to use the full amount of sugar, or you may want more.
+For thinner frosting, add a little more milk or sour cream.
 Spread over the cake.